fayst26/mkdocs/docs/edit/format_text.md

 # Format a text
-In Google Docs, text can be formated using menu icons or **Format** tab.
+In Google Docs, text can be formatted using menu icons or **Format** tab.

 Prerequisites: